PhilReedData/TLSOnlineAppointment/docs/index.md

 ![Annotation](images/35-draw.png)

 Your host may ask to take control of your screen.
-This can be a useful way for them to fix your EndNote library, change your search details or help with whatever you need.
+This can be a useful way for them to help with whatever you need, such as fix your EndNote library, change your search details.
 When the host requests to take control of your screen, you will get a message; click the ‘**Approve**’ button if you agree.

 ![Requesting remote control of your screen](images/36-request.png)